 There are tons of grassroots groups in Philly working to provide everyday essentials to the homeless in Philadelphia, including D.O.P.E (Doing Our Part Eclectically), which regularly sets up tables to feed homeless citizens at Thomas Paine Park.
 D.O.P.E. also offers other programs such, as free haircuts.

-On the first Sunday of each month, the peddlers of PMA Bike Ride hit the road to deliver pizza.
-While Distributing Dignity provides women in need with bras and feminine hygiene products — which often go overlooked in collections of essential needs.
+On the first Sunday of each month, the peddlers of PMA Bike Ride hit the road to deliver pizza to the hungry on the street.
+And Distributing Dignity provides women in need with bras and feminine hygiene products — which often go overlooked in collections of essential needs.

 Check out our collection of articles about how to help homeless Philadelphians for more ideas of groups to join or get involved with.